 Out of the total options granted, 830,474 options have been exercised by the eligible employees and 88,625 options have lapsed due to the resignation of eligible employees.

 a) The Company is contesting the demand/matter relating to pending litigations listed above and the management, including its tax advisors, believe that its position will likely be upheld in the appellate process.
-No tax expense has been accrued in the financial statements for the tax demand raised.
+No expense has been accrued in the financial statements for the tax and other demands raised.
 The management believes that the ultimate outcome of these proceedings will not have a material adverse effect on the Company's financial position and results of operations.

 b) Cochin Case : The Company has received an Order dated January 30, 2017 from Asst.
 Commissioner, Commercial Tax Special Circle Ernakulum for the period 2012 to 2013 demanding tax on the difference in closing stock and difference in material movement value as per VAT return and VAT Audit report.
 The dispute is that Sales Tax Department has passed an order without considering the fact that company has already applied for revision of return and it is pending for approval from commercial tax department.
 The Sales Tax Department has issued the notification allowing the revision of return of earlier period.
 The company has revised its return and case is pending for hearing for Final Closure.